The majority of climate scientists agree on the main causes of climate change.

 By these natural processes alone, carbon dioxide will increase/decrease very slowly over time or remain constant.

-Animal and marine life that have decomposed over millions of years turn into fossil fuels which include coal, petroleum (oil) and natural gas.
+Animal and marine life that have decomposed over millions of years turn into fossil fuels, which include coal, petroleum (oil) and natural gas.

 This rapid change of carbon dioxide will have several effects on humankind and precious ecosystems.

-Mankind has burned these fossil fuels to harness its energy to do work.
+Humanity has burned these fossil fuels to harness its energy to do work.
 The carbons released from the combustion of these fossil fuels combine with oxygen in the air to then create carbon dioxide.

 Carbon dioxide is mainly emitted because of